HistoryThis section has been translated automatically.

 - Nemolizumab: A humanized interleukin-31 receptor antibody (nemolizumab) targeting IL-31 receptors (see below Interleukin-31), including IL-31 receptors on neurons, was shown to significantly reduce itch and eczema severity with monthly administrations (Ruzicka T et al. (2017).

-Experimental: more inerleukin antibodies are expected in the therapy of atopic dermatitis or there are already fully published studies: lebrikizumab, tralokinumab, fezakinumab, ustekinumab, baricitinib there are already fully published studies.
+Experimental: other inerleukin antibodies are expected in the therapy of atopic dermatitis or there are already fully published studies: lebrikizumab, tralokinumab, fezakinumab, ustekinumab, baricitinib there are already fully published studies.

-- IVIG: The approaches to treat therapy-resistant atopic eczema with high-dose intravenous immunoglobulins (IVIG: doses 2.0/kgKG) must still be regarded as experimental.
-This applies in particular to patients with severe atopic eczema in whom immunosuppressive therapy is not possible for various reasons.
+- IVIG: The approaches to treat therapy-resistant atopic eczema with high-dose intravenous immunoglobulins (IVIG: doses 2.0/kgKG) must still be considered experimental.
+This is especially true for patients with severe atopic eczema in whom immunosuppressive therapy is not possible for various reasons.
 There are a number of studies on this subject in both adults and children dating back to 1996.
-Turner PJ and co-workers describe in a restrospective study of 10 children with severe therapy-resistant atopic eczema clear positive effects of IVIG therapy.
+Turner PJ and co-workers describe in a restrospective study of 10 children with severe therapy-resistant atopic eczema significant positive effects of IVIG therapy.
 Side effects were not observed.
-The treatment took place once a month over a period of 1 year.
+The treatment was administered once a month over a period of 1 year.
 At the same time, a previously necessary immunosuppressive therapy could be reduced.
-A research group was able to demonstrate a decrease in the IgE level in 50% of the patients.
+A research group was able to demonstrate a decrease in IgE levels in 50% of the patients.
 In a direct comparison in patients with severe atopic eczema between ciclosporin (4mg/kgKG) and IVIG (2g/kgKG) positive effects could be demonstrated in both groups with a superiority of ciclosporin.
-It is pointed out that both adults and children respond to IVG therapy, with a more pronounced positive effect in children than in adults.
-Remarkable the statement that in adults a combination therapy works better than a monotherapy, whereas children rather benefit from a monotherapeutic approach.
+It is noted that both adults and children respond to IVG therapy, with a more pronounced positive effect in children than in adults.
+Of note is the statement that combination therapy works better than monotherapy in adults, whereas children are more likely to benefit from a monotherapeutic approach.

 Progression/forecastThis section has been translated automatically.

 An individual prediction of the course of the disease is not possible due to the high clinical variability.
 A chronic, relapsing course with episodes of varying duration and severity is to be expected.

 Important: the disease can be significantly improved by therapeutic measures, but not cured!
 Promises of healing by miracle healers are charlatanism.

 As a rule of thumb the third rule can be applied: